FLASH: Flexible Learning of Adaptive Sampling from History in Temporal Graph Neural Networks: Method

-\item \textbf{Seamless Integration with TGNNs:} Because different TGNNs process dynamics in distinct ways (memory states, attention, etc.), the chosen neighbors may vary in importance across backbones.
-Thus, the TGNN itself should guide the sampling procedure and learning of $\vtheta$.
-Moreover, the mechanism should support TGNNs with non-differentiable feature extraction processes.
+\item \textbf{Seamless Integration with TGNNs:} Since TGNN backbones encode temporal dynamics differently (e.g., memory modules, attention), the relevance of sampled neighbors may depend on the backbone.
+Accordingly, the TGNN should inform the sampling procedure and the learning of $\vtheta$.
+Moreover, the mechanism should integrate seamlessly with a broad range of TGNNs, including models with non-differentiable feature extractors.

-\item \textbf{Self-Supervised Learning of Neighbor Importance:} Ground-truth "importance" of any given neighbor is unobserved.
-Hence, the sampler must be capable of being learned in a self-supervised manner that rewards subsets of neighbors more conducive to accurate link prediction.
+\item \textbf{Self-Supervised Learning of Neighbor Importance:} Because ground-truth neighbor ``importance'' is unavailable, the mechanism should be learnable in a self-supervised manner that rewards neighbor subsets conducive to accurate link prediction. \end{enumerate}